sourceryinstitute/OpenCoarrays/INSTALL.md

 ### Prerequisites: ###

-The following prerequisites and their dependencies are recommended for the broadest coverage of CAF features.
-The download, compilation and installation of these prerequisites will be automatically attempted by the [install.sh] script, if any of them are missing or outdated.
+The prerequisites below and their dependencies are recommended for the broadest coverage of CAF features.
+If a prerequisite is missing or outdated, the [install.sh] script will prompt the user for permission to download, compile, and install it.
+Before doing so, [install.sh] will verify whether that prerequisite's prerequisites are present and will recursively traverse the dependency tree until reaching an acceptable prerequisite or reaching the end of a branch.

 ```
 opencoarrays